SUSE-Cloud/suse-cloud-appliances/demos/HA/cluster-failover.md

 *   Kill the `controller2` VM by powering it off via your hypervisor.
 *   Watch `crm_mon` and/or Hawk (on `controller1`!) to see how the
     active/passive services are failed over by Pacemaker.
+This process will take longer in this Vagrant environment than it would in a production environment, due to timeouts which have been increased to match the lower performance of this virtualized setup.

 At this point you should probably read
 [how to recover a degraded cluster](cluster-recovery.md).